bmarwritescode/oopsla-19-artifact/README.md

 ## Step by Step: Performance Comparison (Section 5.2)

 Performance on the benchmarks may vary significantly depending on the power of the machine used.
 However, we expect that the comparative difference between mocks and algebraic specifications should remain the same.
 One should also note that there is significant variance for some of the benchmarks (see IQRs from Table 2 in the paper), which means that running the "Abridged" or "Short" tests could result in performance that varies somewhat significantly from the median reported in the paper (bolded in Table 2).

+Additionally, we found that the memory limitations of the VM had impact on some of the benchmarks.
+In particular, we noticed that three mock benchmarks (`SuffixArray`, `PasswordManager`, and `Kafka`) all died earlier than the Sketch time out we expected.
+We suspect the cause of this is the reduced memory of the VM (our testing machine has 128 GB RAM).
+Additionally, lowering the RAM below 7 GB affected other tests, including mo`RomList` for both as well as `PasswordManager` and `Kafka` for rewrite.

 Note that times reported in output files are in millesconds and not in seconds, as reported in the paper.